NirmitPrasad/Object-Detection-Radar/README.md

-# Object-Avoidance-Radar
+# Object-Detection-Radar
-This is an IoT project on Object Avoidance Radar which detects any type of object near to it.
+This is an IoT project on Object Detection Radar which detects any type of object near to it.